mrtolkien/lol_dto/README.md

 # LoL Game DTO
 A unified Data Transfer Object for League of Legends games.
 Currently developed by Tolki, FatalElement, and Kalturi.

-⚠ This project is still a work in progress and not ready for release yet ⚠

 # Motivation
 League of Legends game information can come in many forms.
 The most popular source is Riot’s API and in particular its [MATCH-V4](https://developer.riotgames.com/apis#match-v4/) endpoint, which defines its own MatchDto